aneoconsulting/ArmoniK/.docs/content/2.guide/1.how-to/how-to-use-htc-mock.md

 ::alert{type="warning"}
 HTC Mock is a development or test tool.
 It is not intended to be used in production.
 ::

+You now have the choice between a multi-stages deployment or an All-in-one deployment.
+You can use HTC Mock with both but the setup will differ depending on your choice.

 ### Multi-stages deployment